patrickcortez/Linuxify/README.md

 # Linuxify

+> [!IMPORTANT]
+> This project has been abandoned, due to how complicated it got.
+> The shell is unmaintained, use wisely.

 **Linuxify** is a shell environment and development platform for [Windows](https://en.wikipedia.org/wiki/Microsoft_Windows) that offers the familiarity of [Linux](https://en.wikipedia.org/wiki/Linux) in the command-line. **Linuxify** offers a wide range of services/features that a modern *CLI* user may need.
 Such as:

 - **SAAO** : this is **Linuxify's** main core component and its main feature that sets it apart from every